 Employees participating in a transit commuter benefits program can also pay for their own transit commuting costs with pre-tax income.
 This is accomplished through a simple payroll deduction from the employee’s paycheck each pay period.

-The first $255 per month of transit commuting costs paid for by the employee will be completely exempt from federal income taxes – and generally state and local taxes as well – and your employer will benefit from payroll tax savings on this pre-tax income.
+The maximum, allowance per month of transit commuting costs paid for by the employee will be completely exempt from federal income taxes – and generally state and local taxes as well – and your employer will benefit from payroll tax savings on this pre-tax income.
 This can save the employer and employee up to $800 per year in taxes!

 Pre-tax deductions for transit commuting costs need not be burdensome.
 They are, in fact, often much less than the deductions taken for medical benefits or contributions to a retirement plan.